 In college instead of going to the gym, I watched dance workout videos like Keaira LaShae and even belly dance videos.
 I would do them here an there, but I never committed to them, so I never made progress.

-About a year after I graduated, I came across an article about teaching Zumba, and in that moment, something resonated, and I felt like it was something I wanted to jump into; at this time, my health did not feel up to par, as I was re-living asthma issues that I hadn’t experienced since I was younger.
+About a year after I graduated, I came across an article about teaching Zumba, and in that moment, I felt like it was something I wanted to jump into; at this time, my health did not feel up to par, as I was re-living asthma issues that I hadn’t experienced since I was younger.

 I feel like this jump was my body leading the way, saying I really need to get more movement in my life, to live with complete health.

 When I went to the training to get my license, I had to take my inhaler halfway through the first song.
-Now, after practicing for almost two years, I can make it through the playlist with no problem.

 I’m excited and nervous to think of teaching, but I truly can’t wait to start that chapter when I’m ready; I’ve come to understand that anything is possible with ambition to practice, and patience with time.